PlanktoScope/node-red-gui-refonte/README.en.md

 - node-red-node-pi-gpio,
 - node-red-node-ui-list

-Puis allez dans l’onglet Install cherchez et installez le module downloadfile *(@prescient-devices/node-red-contrib-downloadfile).* Une fois installé, vous avez besoin de rafraîchir la page et votre installation de la V2 en ligne avec github project est terminée.
+Then go to the Install tab, search for and install the downloadfile module *(@prescient-devices/node-red-contrib-downloadfile).* Once installed, you'll need to refresh the page and your online V2 installation with github project is complete.